Divangus/GamePillars/docs/index.md

 ### Lost Ark
 ![lostArk](https://github.com/Divangus/GamePillars/blob/main/docs/images/Lost-Ark-Prime-Amazon.jpg?raw=true)

-- **Progression:** Lost Aek is an MMORPG so one of the fundamental pillars of the game is the leveling and character progression basic of all the RPG, getting more abilities and skill points that will make our character more powerfull
+- **Progression:** Lost Ark is an MMORPG so one of the fundamental pillars of the game is the leveling and character progression basic of all the RPG, getting more abilities and skill points that will make our character more powerfull
 - **Customization:** in the game every player can be whatever he want.
 They have character creation, class selection and the skill points, allowing them to build the abilities of they characters in diferents ways so they get diferents play styles and appearance even having the same character class.
 - **Multiplayer(MMO):** these is the most important pillar of the game.
 All the content of the game is based on the people interaction, making you able to play alone or with other people at anytime.
 We can divide this one in 3 other pillars:
     - **Competition:** having a lot of content based on pvp such as the guild wars or the arenas.